Taxstra Logo

 Key Insight

 The trade-off: You pay more SE tax but gain deductions and retirement plan flexibility.
-At higher incomes ($150K+), an S-Corp election can split income into W-2 wages and distributions, reducing SE tax liability by 20–30%.
-See our S-Corp Benefits guide.
+At higher incomes ($150K+), an S-Corp election can split income into W-2 wages and distributions, reducing the Medicare portion of your SE tax liability, not the full 15.3% you'll see oversold elsewhere.
+See our guide to setting up an S-corp.
+Once the election is in place, the way clients pay you changes too; see 1099 rules once you form an S corp.

 Taxstra CPA Tip

-Use Form 1040-ES to estimate quarterly payments.
+Use Form 1040-ES to estimate quarterly estimated taxes.
 Underpayment penalties apply even if you owe nothing at year-end.
-Safe harbor: pay 90% of current year or 100% of prior year (110% if prior year AGI exceeded $150K).
+Safe harbor: pay 90% of the current year or 100% of the prior year (110% if prior year AGI exceeded $150K).

 How the IRS determines if you're truly independent.